alexconst/alexconst.github.io/_drafts/ansible.md

 Commonly used entries in a playbook:
 - `hosts`: a list of one or more groups of nodes where the playbook will be executed.
+- `gather_facts`: you can turn off fact gathering by setting it to `no` (but the best would be instead to use `gathering = smart` in your ansible.cfg)
 - `vars`: a list of variables that can be used both in the Jinja2 template files and also in the tasks in the playbook.
+- `vars_files`: a list of playbook files that have variable definitions.
 - `remote_user`: the remote user used to login to the node.
 - `become`: if set to `yes` the remote user will switch to root before executing the tasks.
 - `become_method`: defines the switch user method, typically it's `sudo`.